 - In Patricia C. Wrede's Thirteenth Child, Uncle Earn accuses Eff of casting a curse when she is five — too young to cast magic.
 Later, William asks Eff if her nervousness springs from being under a curse.

-- David Eddings's The Elenium has an unusual variant of a benevolent curse.
+- David Eddings' The Tamuli has an unusual variant of a benevolent curse.
 A god wants to hide his followers from obliteration and simultaneously give them magical powers to defend themselves.
 A blessing won't do, because blessings "ring in the air" and are easily detectable by magical means.
-So the god uses curse with exact same effects instead.
+So the god uses a curse with the exact same effects instead.
 It is notable that, while benevolent, it's still a curse; the god can't bring himself to curse his beloved followers directly and curses their drinking water instead.

 - In Thinner, by Stephen King, the protagonist is put under a curse that causes him to waste away.
 (His judge and lawyer are cursed with hideous acne and skin cancer that will eventually kill them too.)
 His response is to track down the gypsy and curse him—by taking out a contract with a hit man to kill his family.